chameleon-ai/ryzen-ai-max/README.md

 We can see that all of the desktop GPUs handily outperform the 8060S, with the modest 6750XT being roughly twice as fast.

 Note that Pytorch + ROCm version matters.
-Below are benchmarks all on the 8060S from [gfx1151](https://rocm.nightlies.amd.com/v2/gfx1151/) nightly (Nov 28 2025) and [rocm 7.1](https://download.pytorch.org/whl/nightly/rocm7.1) nightly (Dec 2 2025).
+Below are benchmarks all on the 8060S from [gfx1151](https://rocm.nightlies.amd.com/v2/gfx1151/) nightly (Nov 28 2025) and [rocm 7.1](https://download.pytorch.org/whl/nightly/rocm7.1) nightly (`2.10.0.dev20251124+rocm7.1`).
 As of the time of writing, the latest stable pytorch + ROCm release is still 6.4, so it's possible that 7.1 will continue to gain performance improvements in the future.

 ![Performance based on rocm install](/assets/whisper2.png)